-Parking is available to commuter students living outside of the below-listed zip codes.
-The student must submit a parking permit application each academic year for approval during the communicated parking application timeline via the Engage platform.
-Going into the Spring semester of each year, all commuter students with an approved parking permit during the Fall semester must then also submit a renewal form to renew their permit for the Spring semester.
-Approval in a previous year does not guarantee receiving another in future academic years.
-Non-Emmanuel Students who are cross registered for classes on the Emmanuel College campus are not eligible to receive a parking permit or pass.
+Parking may be available to commuter students living outside of the below-listed zip codes.
+The student must submit a parking permit application each academic semester for approval during the communicated parking application timeline via the Engage platform.
+Prior parking privileges do not guarantee future parking privileges.
+Students who are cross registered for classes on the Emmanuel College campus are not eligible to receive a parking permit or pass.